hadley/crantastic/README.markdown

 ## Development dependencies

-To keep the size of the Heroku slug at a reasonable size, some dependencies that only are required in development have not been added to environment.rb.
+To keep the size of the Heroku slug at a reasonable size, some dependencies that only are required in development have not been added to `environment.rb`.
 This means that if you want to run the app locally you should install the following gems:

 - chriseppstein-compass
 - remarkable_rails

-Note that you should only add/edit stylesheets in the =app/stylesheets= folder.
+Note that you should only add/edit stylesheets in the `app/stylesheets` folder.
-=public/stylesheets= should only contain compiled Sass styhesleets.
+`public/stylesheets` should only contain compiled Sass styhesleets.

 ## Working with Heroku